What is USP?

 - The data models link will take you to the generated versions of the Device:2 data model (also known as "TR-181i2 - Device:2 Data Model for TR-069 devices and USP Agents") specific to USP.
 The raw xml used in development can be found in this directory.
 Use these to find the objects necessary to the USP protocol stack, and when developing the objects, interfaces, services, etc. that you want to manage and control with USP.

-- The resources page gives information about upcoming test events, access to training resources, and our frequently asked questions.
+- The FAQ page gives information on frequently asked questions.
 Use this section to learn more about USP and getting involved in its ongoing development.

 About this version: